apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

-A Role Delegation Token is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for set of "Assumed Role" credentials, with an AWS account specific role for a limited duration..
+A Role Delegation Token is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for set of "Assumed Role" credentials, with an AWS account specific role for a limited duration.
 This role is restricted to only grant access the S3 bucket and all KMS keys.
 They are marshalled into the S3A Delegation Token.